 Dog-Friendly: Yes Kid-Friendly: Yes

-Personal Experience: I grew up in Rancho Bernardo and yet never once hiked to this peak when I lived there.
-After finally doing it, I’m really disappointed that I wasn’t hanging out up there all the time!
-It has a great view, it’s an easy hike and is very quiet and isolated.
-From what I’ve read online, this is not where the San Pasqual battle was held.
-The real battle was held on Mule Hill nearby, but to respect any archaeological evidence a cross was placed here.
+Personal Experience: I grew up near Rancho Bernardo and yet never once hiked to this peak when I lived there.
+After finally doing it, I'm really disappointed that I wasn't hanging out up there all the time!
+It has a great view, it's an quick (but strenuous) hike to the top and is very quiet and isolated.